 \begin{Rem} If $\lim_{n\rightarrow\infty}p_{n}<1$, then with probability $1-\lim _{n\rightarrow\infty}p_{n}$, the dishonest mining pool does not broadcast the mined blocks so that some main chains will become the chain of orphan blocks.
 This case is clearly impractical from the mining purpose.
 Thus this paper will not consider the case with $\lim_{n\rightarrow\infty}p_{n}<1$. \end{Rem}

 \begin{Rem} (a) Note that such a block reward is halved after every $210,000$ blocks are mined.
-In November $2012$, the block reward was reduced from its initial level of $50$ Bitcoins to $25$ Bitcoins, the reduced reward of $12.5$ was further done in July $2016$, and then again in July $2020$ to its current level of $6.25$.
-Finally, the block reward will be reduced $32$ more times before eventually reaching zero sometime around $2140$. (b) As $r_{B}$ decreases after every period of four years, designing a sufficient large transaction fee $r_{F}$ will be the main economic source to maintain the operations management of a blockchain system. \end{Rem}
+The block reward was reduced from its initial level of $50$ Bitcoins to $25$ Bitcoins in November $2012$, further reduced to $12.5$ Bitcoins in July $2016$, and then again in July $2020$ to its current level of $6.25$ Bitcoins.
+Finally, the block reward will be reduced $32$ more times before eventually reaching zero sometime around $2140$. (b) As $r_{B}$ decreases after every period of four years, designing a sufficient large transaction fee $r_{F}$ will be the main economic source to maintain the operations of a blockchain system. \end{Rem}